AvalancheBreakdown/fedora-setup/README.md

     - **gstreamer plugins**
   ### Install Nvidia
     - **Installs the akmod-nvidia driver from the RPMFusion repo's**

+- ## Set Up Rust and Cargo
+    - Installs Rust along with Cargo and the cargo crates specified in cargo-packages.txt

 - ## Set defaults in Gnome:
     - Settings accourding to that in gsettings.sh